 Clint High School and Mountain View High School participate in 1-AAAA and Horizon High School participates in 2-AAAAA.
-All of our high schools offer girls volleyball, cross country, tennis, golf, basketball, track and field, softball, cheerleading and soccer.
-Boys sports offered are: football, cross country, tennis, golf, basketball, track and field, baseball, cheerleading, and soccer.
-Wrestling is offered at Horizon High School.
+All of our high schools offer girls volleyball, cross country, tennis, golf, basketball, track and field, softball, wrestling (HHS), cheerleading and soccer.

+Boys sports offered are: football, cross country, tennis, golf, basketball, track and field, baseball, cheerleading, wrestling (HHS) and soccer.
 All of our middle schools offer volleyball, football, tennis, cross country, basketball, track and field, softball, baseball, soccer, and cheerleading.

-ANTHONY INDEPENDENT SCHOOL DISTRICT (AISD) - Anthony ISD has three schools (PK-5; 6-8; and 9-12), where we anticipate a steady increase in enrollment over the next several years with the development of housing areas within the boundaries of AISD.
+ANTHONY INDEPENDENT SCHOOL DISTRICT (AISD) -

+Anthony ISD has three schools (PK-5; 6-8; and 9-12) nestled in the westernmost tip of West Texas.
+We anticipate a steady increase in enrollment over the next several years with the development of housing areas within our boundaries.

-Anthony is unique in that it is considered a rural community by TEA standards, sitting midway between Las Cruces, New Mexico and downtown EI Paso with accessibility from I-10, the Anthony Gap and Trans-Mountain.
+Anthony, Texas, is unique in that it is considered a rural community by Texas Education Agency (TEA) standards.
+The community is located between Las Cruces, New Mexico and downtown El Paso with accessibility from I-10, the Anthony Gap and Transmountain.

-Even though Anthony is a relatively small district, it has made a major investment in classroom technology and associated infrastructure.
+Even though Anthony is a relatively small school district with approximately 800 students, it has made a major investment in classroom technology and associated infrastructure.
 The role of technology at AISD is to achieve excellence and equity in student performance.
-This will be accomplished by using technology to expand student learning sources and accelerate instruction especially for all student groups, particularly our language minority students.
-For all students, technology is expected to stimulate creativity and curiosity as well as to assist in the development of problem-solving and higher order thinking skills.
+Our technology expands student learning sources and accelerates instruction especially for all student groups.
+The district's infusion of technology is expected to stimulate creativity and curiosity as well as to assist in the development of problem-solving and higher order thinking skills.
 Technology in the classroom is utilized to establish the levels of technological literacy and competence that students will need in the future.
+We are a one-to-one computer to student district.